orbitbot/misbehave/README.md

 **`misbehave.destroy() ⇒ undefined`**

 Remove all event listeners from `misbehave.elem` and delete the undo/redo history.
 Used to clean up if custom text entry functionality is no longer required.
+As with the constructor, does not remove `contenteditable` or any other HTML attributes.

 **`misbehave.focus() ⇒ undefined`**